US lawmakers make last ditch effort to kill off the Nord Stream 2 gas pipeline

-US lawmakers made a last ditch effort to kill off Russia’s recently completed Nord Stream 2 gas pipeline, which is now completed but not yet in operation, on September 14.
+US lawmakers made a last ditch effort on September 14 to kill off Russia’s recently completed Nord Stream 2 gas pipeline, which is now completed but not yet in operation.

 Blocking the pipeline that will bypass Ukraine and damage US sales of LNG to the European market is one of the few issues that unite both sides of the house.
 However, attempts to sanction the pipeline to death have failed after US President Joe Biden gave the pipeline a waiver in May this year, admitting it was a fait accompli.